+Behaviour Plans (Targets) and Behaviour Meetings with Parents / Carers

+- Should provide limited (maximum of three) unambiguous and, above all, achievable targets for the child's behaviour e.g. 'To stay on task at all times' is not a realistic target for the best behaved child let alone a troubled child. - If clear targets cannot be identified monitor behaviours so that they can - Should provide clear consequences for breaking the agreement e.g. exclusion.

-Behaviour Plans (Targets) and Behaviour Meetings with Parents / Carers should provide limited (maximum of three) unambiguous and, above all, achievable targets for the child's behavior.
-Daily feedback on progress should be given and targets reviewed fortnightly by the class teacher and Key Stage Leader either:
+Daily feedback on progress should be given and targets reviewed fortnightly by the class teacher and Year Leader either: